parvez-ahammed/parvez-ahammed/Diary/readme.md

 So in such case the bruteforce way is to find the sum again and again which is not feasible in worst cases as in worst case it will be n^2 .
 Then we can solve it using segment tree .
 We can also do it by sqrt decomposition .
 What is this new term now ? <br>

+So the idea is to divide the array into several pieces and keep track of the sum of each piece.
+So if we have an array of size 10 we can divide them into 3/4 part and keep track of the sum of each part .
+So if we want to find the sum from 1 to 5 we can just find the sum of the first part and the last part and then iterate over the middle part and add them up .
+So this will be sqrt(n) + sqrt(n) + sqrt(n) = 3sqrt(n) .
+So this is better than n^2 but not as good as segment tree .
+But the good thing is that it is easier to implement than segment tree .
+So if we have a problem where we need to find the sum of a range and update a value at a certain index we can use sqrt decomposition .

+So in which size we will be partitioning the array ?
+Given size of n we can set each size to size of sqrt of n . in such way last part may not always be fully filled up unless the size is a square number.
+So we can just keep track of the size of the last part and then iterate over the last part to find the sum .

+So how to update a value ?
+Well we can just find the part where the value is and then update the value in that part and then update the sum of that part .

+So how to find the sum ?
+Well we will here have threee part  In the first part we will find th sum of the first part as the l may not always be the start of our partition .
+The middle part will

 ## Custom Comparator